Marketing Beginner Updated 2026-03-22

 Think about the last time you bought running shoes online.
 You saw an Instagram ad, clicked through, read a couple reviews, and checked out in 10 minutes.
 That entire journey was shaped by B2C marketing.
 The decision cycle is short, the buyer is usually one person, and emotion drives most purchases.

 B2C ecommerce alone hit $5.8 trillion globally in 2023, per eMarketer.
 Social media, influencer marketing, email, and SEO are the primary channels.
-The brands winning aren’t necessarily the biggest — they’re the ones showing up consistently where their target audience already spends time.
+The brands winning aren’t necessarily the biggest.
+They’re the ones showing up consistently where their target audience already spends time.

 Why Does B2C Marketing Matter?